MAS in Humanitarian Leadership

 To talk about 'humanity', we have to be able to talk about violence.

 The session provides a science-based approach to the impact of violence and how this approach benefits humanitarian action.
-Such an approach allows an objective and common dialogue about the complex human phenomenon of violence and so leads to more targeted policies for security issues, preventive measures, diplomacy, education, and the application of national and international laws.
+Find more details about this compelling theory in our Research & Publications section.
+This approach allows an objective and common dialogue about the complex human phenomenon of violence and so leads to more targeted policies for security issues, preventive measures, diplomacy, education, and the application of national and international laws.
 In other words, talking in a consistent way about violence will lead to a consistent approach to humanitarian action.

 Driving Decision Making in Complex Times